 In the competition for resources in the art and design sector EVALUATION is crucial.
 Can our systems of measuring and ranking be better fitted to art and design beyond, for instance, measures of excellence or impact?

 We invite papers that consider new configurations of value in art and design research and education.

-Abstracts can be submitted up until 5pm Monday 5 June.
+Abstracts were due 5pm Monday 5 June.

 Abstract submissions should comprise 2 pages as follows:

 1) Coversheet: Paper title, author, affiliation, phone, email and brief biographical details (100 words).

 Please indicate if you are willing to act as a referee of abstracts and whether you wish to have the paper refereed.